NodeDash/Docs/docs/getting-started/quick-start.md

 ### Add ChirpStack Provider

-Before you can manage devices, you need to connect Helium Device Manager to your ChirpStack instance using a Provider:
+Before you can manage devices, you need to connect NodeDash to your ChirpStack instance using a Provider:

 1. Navigate to **Providers** in the left sidebar
 2. Click **Add Provider**